yinkakun/trending-repos/README.md

 # Github Trends

 A progressive Web Application.
-Discover trending github repositories.
-You can filter by coding language or time frequency.
+Discover trending GitHub repositories.
+You can filter by coding language or time-frequency.
 Built with React.

 [Live demo](https://awesome-github-trends.netlify.app)